-5. All subdivision and other development proposals must meet the City of Birmingham's Engineering Design Guidelines for Subdivisions or Commercial Developments, 2008, as amended.
-Plans shall include a Drainage Plan which is designed to limit peak runoff from the site to predevelopment levels for the one, ten, and 100-year rainfall event.
+- 5. All subdivision and other development proposals must meet the City of Birmingham's Engineering Design Guidelines for Subdivisions or Commercial Developments, 2008, as amended.
+Plans shall include a Drainage Plan which is designed to limit peak runoff from the site to predevelopment levels for the one, ten, twenty-five, and 100-year rainfall event.
 These plans shall be designed to limit adverse impacts to downstream channels and floodplains.
 Single residential lots involving less than one acre of land disturbance are not subject to this regulation.
-A Maintenance Plan will be required for all flood control structures.
+A Maintenance Plan will be required for all flood control structures. - 6.
+All development will also be reviewed for Compliance with the City of Birmingham adopted Stormwater Design Manual and all subsequent revisions. - 7.
+All streets, drives, and parking areas constructed within a Subdivision after the Effective Date of this Ordinance shall be elevated to the maximum extent practicable, as determined by the Registered Professional Engineer, based upon site conditions and proposed land use.
+Transitions in grade may be required to tie into existing streets, drives, and parking areas or for traffic safety and visibility purposes.

-- 6. All streets, drives, and parking areas constructed within a Subdivision after the Effective Date of this Ordinance shall be elevated to the maximum extent practicable, as determined by the Registered Professional Engineer, based upon site conditions and proposed land use.
-Transitions in grade may be required to tie into existing streets, drives, and parking areas or for traffic safety and visibility purposes. - 7.
-Where Base Flood data is available (AE zones), the Special Flood Hazard Area, including all FIRM zones and Floodway boundaries, where applicable, FIRM panel reference, and Base Flood Elevations for each affected lot shall be clearly shown on all preliminary plats and final plats submitted for approval. - 8.
-Where Base Flood Elevation and Floodway data is not available (A zones), Base Flood Elevation and Floodway data shall be provided for Subdivision proposals and all other proposed developments, including Manufactured Home Parks and Subdivisions, greater than fifty (50) lots or five (5) acres, whichever is less.
+- 8. Where Base Flood data is available (AE zones), the Special Flood Hazard Area, including all FIRM zones and Floodway boundaries, where applicable, FIRM panel reference, and Base Flood Elevations for each affected lot shall be clearly shown on all preliminary plats and final plats submitted for approval. - 9.
+Whepre Base Flood Elevation and Floodway data is not available (A zones), Base Flood Elevation and Floodway data shall be provided for Subdivision proposals and all other proposed developments, including Manufactured Home Parks and Subdivisions, greater than fifty (50) lots or five (5) acres, whichever is less.
 The Base Flood Elevation and Floodway data shall be certified by a Registered Professional Engineer and be developed using FEMA-approved models and methodologies.
 The regulatory FIRM flood zone and Floodway delineations, Special Flood Hazard Areas, FIRM panel reference, and Base Flood Elevations for each affected lot shall be clearly shown on all plans, preliminary plats and final plats submitted for approval.
-Base Flood data and flood zone delineations shall be submitted to FEMA through a Letter of Map Revision. - 9.
+Base Flood data and flood zone delineations shall be submitted to FEMA through a Letter of Map Revision. - 10.
 Base Flood Elevation and Floodway data may be developed for Subdivisions and developments within an A zone of smaller size than that specified in paragraph 8 above, in which case, the reporting requirements of paragraph 8 above shall apply.
 Where no Base Flood Elevation and Floodway data is available for a proposed development or Subdivision in an A zone, the Floodplain Administrator shall estimate the Base Flood Elevations and Floodway delineations in accordance the provisions of Section 13, and such data shall be shown and marked as "estimated" on all plans and plats submitted for approval.